bkil/gemiweb0/doc/js-choices.md

 ### Whitespace and comments

 * Verdict: Recommended
-* Reason: easy to implement, required for LibreJS-level distribution of code by each web site
+* Reason: easy to implement, required for LibreJS-level distribution of code in preferred form of modification by each web site

 ### if-else

-* Verdict: Recommenedd
+* Verdict: Recommended
 * Implementation complexity: low
 * Incidence rate: very common
 * Reason: Turing-completeness